Okra: Leaves and seeds

 Young okra leaves may be cooked similarly to the greens of beets or dandelions, or used in salads.
 Okra seeds may be roasted and ground to form a caffeine-free substitute for coffee.
 When importation of coffee was disrupted by the American Civil War in 1861, the Austin State Gazette said, "An acre of okra will produce seed enough to furnish a plantation with coffee in every way equal to that imported from Rio."

 Greenish-yellow edible okra oil is pressed from okra seeds; it has a pleasant taste and odor, and is high in unsaturated fats such as oleic acid and linoleic acid.
 The oil content of some varieties of the seed is about 40%.
 At 794 kg/ha, the yield was exceeded only by that of sunflower oil in one trial.

 Industrial

 Bast fibre from the stem of the plant has industrial uses such as the reinforcement of polymer composites.
 The mucilage produced by the okra plant can be used for the removal of turbidity from wastewater by virtue of its flocculant properties.
 Having composition similar to a thick polysaccharide film, okra mucilage is under development as a biodegradable food packaging, as of 2018.
 A 2009 study found okra oil suitable for use as a biofuel.
+A 2025 study suggests that okra polymers, along with fenugreek, may be successful as treatments for removing microplastics from water.